SkiFire13/master-thesis/preface/acknowledgements.typ

   #v(0.3cm)

-  I am particularly grateful to my parents Giuseppe and Maria and my sister Francesca for their love and support as they allowed me to chase my dreams.
+  I am particularly grateful to my parents Giuseppe and Maria Grazia and my sister Francesca for their love and support as they allowed me to chase my dreams.

   #v(0.3cm)